SimonProgrammer/bold-test-frontend/README.md

 4. Execute this command for install dependencies ``npm i``
 5. For development environment execute ``npm run dev``
 6. For production environment execute ``npm run build``

+## Missing unit tests

+The unit test can create with cypress for evaluate flows of this app web:

+1. Change period filter
+2. Change payment type
+3. Display for mobile
+4. Display for desktop